FinTech Insurance

 IP is a key driver of a FinTech’s value, insurance can either help meet the costs of defending alleged or actual IP infringements or it can act as a ‘proactive protection’ to strategically pursue litigation against established competitors who may have more resources.

-We can also help you identify and articulate the value of your IP, allowing you to unlock additional capital.
+We can also help you look to identify and articulate the value of your IP, which may allow you to unlock additional capital

 M&A and IPOs